Do you really know how to read a story with a child? The best way?

 - Decoding: It is important to realize that not all children’s books are meant to be read by children themselves.

-Check the internet for this list of Caldecott Award winners.
-Do not always expect even school age children to be able to read them by themselves with understanding.
+- Check the internet for this list of Caldecott Award winners.
+Do not always expect all school age children to be able to read them by themselves with understanding.

 - As you begin to read books to very young children, point with your finger to first the left page, then the right.
 Later, point to the words in a left to right pattern.